 Patellar Tendinitis

-Patellar tendinitis, also known as jumper’s knee, is another cause of sharp knee pain.
-This condition occurs when the tendon connecting the kneecap to the shinbone becomes inflamed.
-Activities that involve a lot of jumping or running can lead to this inflammation.
-Symptoms include sharp pain at the front of the knee, especially when bending or straightening the leg.
+Patellar tendinitis, also known as jumper’s knee, is another cause of pain when straightening the knee.
+This condition happens when the tendon connecting your kneecap to your shin bone gets inflamed.
+Activities that put a lot of stress on your knees, like jumping or running, can lead to this condition.
+You might feel pain right below your kneecap and it can get worse with activity.

 Diagnosing Knee Pain: What to Expect